 Regular maintenance of a heat exchanger is essential for its proper function.
 Neglecting it may be dangerous at times.
 Heat exchangers are made up of metals.
 Hence, consistent heating may cause cracking and snapping of the heat exchangers.

 If the heat exchanger cracks, the toxic fumes get leaked into your houses.
-As a result, it may cause flu, headache, dizziness, weakness, stomach problems, vomiting, etc. We provide a very effective maintenance plan with furnace repair and furnace installation in Columbia and Ellicott.
+As a result, it may cause flu, headache, dizziness, weakness, stomach problems, vomiting, etc. We provide a very effective maintenance plan for furnace repair and furnace replacement in Columbia, MD.

 What signs show if your heat exchanger is associated with a problem?